ZhenguoChen/Essays/Bootstrap_Overview.md

 </tbody></table>
 </div>

-The grid columns should always add up to twelve for a row.
+The grid columns should always add up to 12 in a row.
 Bootstrap grid system provides four classes: xs for phones, sm for tablets, md for small laptops and lg for laptops and desktops.
 To present a table of content, you should create rows which hold columns, then put the content within columns.
-Here is an example code for this basic structure which generate 3 columns:
+Here is an example code for this basic structure which generates 3 columns:

 ```html
 <div class="container">